vdelachaux/UI-with-Classes/README.md

 This is not a "how do I" nor a recommendation, but a work in progress way that may interest some developers to explore.
 If this is the case,  your contributions or comments will be welcome.

 See the [Documentation](Documentation/Classes/) folder.
+I suggest you begin with the [`form` class documentation](Documentation/Classes/form.md) then with the [`formObject` class documentation](Documentation/Classes/formObject.md).

 Notes that all the documentation is not yet available, but the demo forms should allow you to try.

 > I strongly encourage you to enrich this project through pull request.
 This can only benefit the [4D developer community](https://discuss.4d.com).